semaphoreci/semaphore/docs/docs/using-semaphore/optimization/cache.md

 DIAGRAM

-Users running Semaphore On Premise or [self-hosted agents](../self-hosted) need to [configure a custom backend](#custom-backends) to use the cache.
+Users running Semaphore On-Premise or [self-hosted agents](../self-hosted) need to [configure a custom backend](#custom-backends) to use the cache.

 ## Language support {#languages}

 The cache tool can recognize the structure for various popular languages and frameworks and automatically figure out what files to store and retrieve.

-The cache tools recognizes the following languages and dependency managers.
+The cache tools recognize the following languages and dependency managers.
 See [advanced usage](#advanced) if your dependency manager is not listed below.

 | Language | Files to be cached | Observations |
 |--|--|--|